500g organic beef mince

 - In a large bowl, combine the beef mince with the grated horseradish and carrot.

 - Dip each egg into the flour, then into the beaten egg.
 Using your hands, mould a layer of beef mince mixture about 1cm thick around the eggs.
-Make sure the layer is even and well sealed all round.
+Make sure the layer is even and well sealed all around.
 Dip again in the whisked egg before coating generously with breadcrumbs.

 - Fill a deep saucepan 2/3 full with oil.
 Be careful not to overfill the pan as the oil may splash.
 Heat the oil slowly to between 175°C and 190°C. You’ll know it’s ready when a cube of bread browns immediately when dropped in.